 - Maintains regular attendance and may work extended hours as needed.

 - Performs all other related duties as assigned.

-Graduation from an accredited four-year college or university with a degree in business administration, finance, accounting, economic development, economics or public administration.
-Experience in lending, corporate or municipal finance and administration of a program relevant to assignment may be substituted for education on a year-for-year basis.
+Graduation from an accredited four-year college or university with a degree in business administration, finance, accounting, economic development, economics or public administration plus two (2) years of professional experience in business administration, finance, accounting, economic development, public administration, or a related field.
+Experience and education may be substituted for one another on a year-for-year basis.